Kitemaker/SortOutlookMailAttachments/README.md

 # Sort Outlook Mail Attachments
-Downloads and Sort the outlook mail attachment based on type of attachment from
+Download and Sort outlook mail attachments based on type of attachment from outlook.